Consider your overall health when managing your narcolepsy

-Since there is no cure for narcolepsy, long-term management for symptoms, such as EDS and cataplexy, may be needed.
+Since there is no cure for narcolepsy, long-term management for symptoms, such as excessive daytime sleepiness (EDS) and cataplexy, may be needed.

-A study showed that certain medical conditions are more frequently observed among people with narcolepsy compared to the general population.
-These conditions should be considered when developing a long-term management plan.
+A study has shown that certain medical conditions are more frequently observed among people with narcolepsy compared to the general population

-In a study, people with narcolepsy and people in the general population were interviewed regarding sleeping habits, health, medical conditions and medications, sleep disorders, and mental disorders.
+In a study, people with narcolepsy and people without narcolepsy were interviewed regarding sleeping habits, health, medical conditions and medications, sleep disorders, and mental disorders.
 People with narcolepsy were more likely to report having other health conditions, including heart disease, high cholesterol, depression, and anxiety.

-Some risk factors for cardiovascular disease are considered “modifiable.”
-This means you may be able to address them through lifestyle changes.
-These risk factors include:
+For example, some risk factors for cardiovascular disease are "modifiable."
+That means you may be able to address them through lifestyle changes.
+These changes include:

 While sodium typically comes from what you eat and drink, it can also come from certain medications.

-Think about more than narcolepsy symptoms when working with your doctor on a management plan.
+Talk about more than narcolepsy symptoms when working with your doctor on a narcolepsy management plan

 Talk to your doctor about all aspects of your health